AristideBH/studioMDT/README.md

 ### nodeJS

-Using nodeJS provider ay of install works, but a time eventually come where you'll have to manage mulitple projects, with multiple nodeJS versions.
+Using nodeJS provided method of install works, but a time will eventually come where you'll have to manage mulitple projects, with multiple nodeJS versions.
-To ease the use of update and switching, we will use Node Version Manager.
+To ease the use of update and switching versions, we will use Node Version Manager.

 **Download and install [nvm for Windows](https://github.com/coreybutler/nvm-windows/releases).**

 Use the latest `nvm-setup.exe` file and complete install.

 - Open your prefered terminal with administrative rights.
-- Run `nvm install latest`, and wait for download
+- Run `nvm install latest`, and wait for download.
 - Run `nvm use latest`.
-- You can check what version of Node JS is installed with `node -v`
+- You can check what version of Node JS is installed with `node -v`.

 > For more informations, consult nodeJS [documentation](https://nodejs.org/en/docs/).